Skip to Content

 Why is vaginal discharge color black?

-Black discharge occurs because your vaginal discharge that is usually white gets mixed up with deoxygenated blood.
+Black discharge occurs because your vaginal discharge that is usually clear or whitish gets mixed up with old blood.

-If blood contains oxygen, it is bright red in color while blood without oxygen is dark or brown colored (deoxygenated blood)
+If blood contains oxygen, it is bright red in color while blood that has stayed longer and lost oxygen is dark red, brown or almost black (deoxygenated blood).

-Any vaginal bleeding that occurs in your uterus and stays back for a while becomes deoxygenated and black in color.
-This may eventually result in black discharge.
+Any vaginal bleeding that occurs in your uterus and stays back for a while becomes deoxygenated and darker in color.
+This may eventually result in dark brown or black discharge.

 What causes black discharge?